cecat/CeC-HA-Addons/addons/yamcam3/README.md

 - **report_k**: After analyzing top scores, we report the report_k highest scoring classes (generally a subset of top_k).

-- **reporting_threshold**: Default 0.4 - When reporting to scores we ignore any classes with scores below this value (from 0.0 to 1.0).

 - **use_groups**: See note below re modifying the sound class maps to group them.
 Setting this option to *false* will ignore these groupings and just report the native classes, however, they will still be prepended with groupnames (which are not part of the original YAMNet mappings).

-- **aggregation_method**: YAMNet analyzes 0.96s samples.
-For longer *sample_duration*
-we divide the waveform into multiple segments, each 0.96s, overlapped by 50%.
-The method specified here is used to create a score for the collection of segments.
-The choices are *mean* or *max*.

 - **log_level**: Level of detail to be logged.
 Levels are DEBUG->INFO->WARNING->ERROR->CRITICAL